Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 For more information and samples see [here][analyze_prebuilt_read].

 ### Use Prebuilt Models
-Analyze data from certain types of common documents using pre-trained models provided by the Form Recognizer service.
+Analyze data from certain types of common documents using prebuilt models provided by the Form Recognizer service.

 For example, to analyze fields from an invoice, use the prebuilt Invoice model provided by passing the `prebuilt-invoice` model ID into the `StartAnalyzeDocumentAsync` method: